-Is a Polk County, FL Notary Public Required?
+Is a Polk County, Florida Notary Public Required?

 If a document must be notarized, yes, a Notary Public must be present at the time of signing.
 A Notary Public is a person commissioned by a particular state or county jurisdiction to perform a variety of notarial acts must do so with great specificity and accuracy.
 Among these, an Notary Public is vested with the authority to administer oaths, and execute jurats.

 What is a Polk County, Florida Jurat?

 A Polk County, Florida jurat is a certificate by the person before whom a writing was sworn and is designed to compel truthfulness on the part of the signer.
 The jurat is completed during the execution of an affidavit and is generally written at the foot of an affidavit stating when, where, and before whom such affidavit was sworn.
 Before executing a jurat, a Notary Public must be satisfied as to the identity of the signor, and the voluntary nature of that persons signature.
 At least one picture identification issued by a state or government agency i.e. Drivers license or a Passport, is required at all times.
 The signing of the affidavit, and the execution of the jurat, is required to be done at the same time in the physical presence of each other.

 What is The Role of a Notary Public in a Polk County, FL Process Serving Company?

 A Notary Public, whether employed by a Polk County, Florida process serving business, or not, must adhere to the state or county laws regarding Notary Publics within the jurisdiction where he or she has been commissioned.
 These duties and obligations transcend other duties that may be assigned by anyone else including an employer

 What About the Content of the Polk County, FL Affidavit, Proof or Return on Service Executed?